AndoneSabin99/Deliveroo-ASA/README.md

 Then, once the server runs, enter inside the game environment and make sure to keep track of the token and id that are generated since they are used in the config.js file so the agent can use the script.
 You can put two tokens and two ids, one for each agent.
 The configuration file also wants an host, which can be either localhost:8080 or [your IP address]:8080 or also https://deliveroojs.onrender.com/ if you want to play on cloud server.

-Next you have to run the script.
-To do so, go to the folder inside the repository that contains the program file and run this command in terminal:
+Next you have to run the script, but first remember to run "npm install" in a terminal windows in order to install the node modules.
+Now go to the folder inside the repository that contains the program file and run this command in terminal:

 `node Agent_A.js`

 or, if you want to run the script for team